marcosabreu39/hangman-web/README.md

 If you put the same wrong letter, the game will consider another wrong letter;

-You must put all your letters or words in lower case.

 ## Hangman application game demo:

 ```